 How often you cleanse this way is up to you… but here’s what happened to me when I tried this for just a week or so:

 I dropped down my percentage of castor oil to about 25 percent, and continued.
 But then it was like I had a rash all over my chin.
 Almost like an allergic reaction—I think I developed what’s known as comedogenic acne.
-Except THEN the rash turned, in places, into the worst cystic breakout I’ve had in a very long time.
-Who knows if that was caused by the dryness (since a layer of dead skin can clog pores) or the oils, or a combination of both.
+Except then the rash turned, in places, into the worst cystic breakout I’ve ever had.
+Who knows if that was caused by the dryness (since a layer of dead skin can clog pores) or the oils, or a combination of both?

 But at that point I had to say sayonara to the Oil Cleansing Method.
-And now I’m kicking myself for overreaching, because as I mentioned on Friday, what with my cod liver oil and this great stuff for rogue pigmentation issues and these fancy European luxury botanical prodz, everything was going SO WELL.
-Now, I’m working on trying to heal these little (okay, maybe not so little) suckers it left as a goodbye present on my chin.
+And now I’m kicking myself for overreaching, because with my cod liver oil and this great stuff for rogue pigmentation issues, everything was going SO WELL.
+[UPDATE: I no longer recommend cod liver oil and instead prefer this.]
+Now, I’m working on trying to heal these little (okay, maybe not so little) suckers the OCM left as a goodbye present on my chin.